crazywolf132/Asher/README.md

 ```

 ## Docs.
-DOcs are located at `https://yeahnah.com`
+Docs are located at `https://crazywolf.github.io/Asher`